- What is a Master Trust account and what type of money goes in it?

 What is a Master Trust account and what type of money goes in it?

 If you are in foster care and get or may qualify to get benefits from the federal government, DCF will manage this money in an account called a “master trust.”
-When you come into care, DCF must check to see if you already getting benefits or if you may qualify for them.
-If you are already getting benefits, DCF must apply to be the “representative payee” which means they manage your money.
-If you do not get benefits but may qualify, DCF must fill out an application for you.
+When you come into care, DCF must check to see if you are already getting benefits or if you may qualify for them.
+If you are already getting benefits, DCF will apply to be the “representative payee” which means they manage your money.
+If you do not get benefits but may qualify, DCF should apply for benefits.
 Some examples of ways you may qualify for benefits are: you have a parent who has died (Survivor benefits) or you have a disability (Supplemental Security Income).

 There are many different types of benefits you could be receiving through your master trust.
 If you want to know the type of benefit you are receiving, you should ask your case manager for the records of your account.